 The Company utilizes the adjusted net asset method to derive the fair value of investments in private companies by reference to the fair value of its net assets and liabilities, along with assessing a minority marketability discount and control block premiums, if any.
 These adjustments are unobservable inputs for fair value measurement.
 The adjusted net asset method has been determined most appropriate for an investment whose value is mainly derived from the holding of assets rather than from deploying those assets as part of a broader business.
 The assets and liabilities of the private companies primarily include listed investments and deferred tax liabilities.
 The Company identified a range of possible valuations which market participants could apply to the private companies.
 This analysis resulted in a range of plus or minus 10% of the fair value of the underlying net assets with a best estimate adjustment of zero.
 Taking this into account, the Company applied no minority marketability discount or control premium to the net asset value estimate of the private companies.
-If the minority marketability discount was 10%, compared to a premium of 10%, with all other variables remaining constant, net assets would have decreased or increased by approximately \$11,071,000 (2017 - \$12,507,000).
+If the minority marketability discount was 10%, or if the premium was 10%, with all other variables remaining constant, net assets would have decreased or increased by approximately \$12,017,000 (2018 - \$11,071,000).

-At December 31, 2018, the Company had \$716,650,000 (2017 - \$758,516,000) of Level 1 and \$127,614,000 (2017 - \$144,176,000) of Level 3 equity investments.
+At December 31, 2019, the Company had \$805,310,000 (2018 - \$716,650,000) of Level 1 and \$138,524,000 (2018 - \$127,614,000) of Level 3 equity investments.
 There were no transfers between Level 1, 2 or 3 equity investments during the current or prior year.

-The fair value change in private company investments was a decrease of \$16,564,000 (2017 - an increase of \$14,315,000) recognized in the statement of comprehensive income.
+The fair value change in private company investments was an increase of \$10,910,000 (2018 - a decrease of \$16,564,000) recognized in the statement of comprehensive income.
 There were no purchases, sales, issues or settlements of these investments during either year.